 The softer the fabric, the more you’ll feel comfortable with the bra.
 Choosing the right bra can prevent breast implants from having an awkward shape or position.

 You need a highly elastic and breathable material to lessen pressure until the surgery’s swelling goes down.
 Such a blend of fabric can keep the bust dry to avoid rashes and irritation.

 - Nylon and polyamide: These materials let the M&D Breast Augmentation and Macom Post-Surgical bras balance elasticity, smoothness, and being lightweight to achieve the perfect cleavage.
 They can also repel oils, especially those from sweat, to prevent the bust from getting rashes.

 - Spacer: Wacoal Awareness Bra uses spacer fabric that provides a supportive hold of the implants without adding volume to the chest.
 This fabric also maximizes air circulation in the cups to ensure a cooler temperature.

 - Lycra: This fabric has high breathability, elasticity, and moisture-wicking properties, allowing the Burvogue Post-Surgery Brassiere to be easily adjustable.
 Lycra also helps the cups retain shape even if the bra lacks paddings.

 Your cup size will increase after the surgery, so the bra’s band should depend on your new bust size.
 However, most post-surgery bras range from small to double extra-large sizes, so you’ll need to check the band circumference of each bra.

-A breast augmentation bra needs to have supportive cups to keep the breasts in place without too much pressure.
+The best post breast augmentation bra needs to have supportive cups to keep the breasts in place without too much pressure.
 Likewise, you need medical-strength compression to stop the breasts from jiggling.

 Furthermore, breast augmentation can make the nipple more erect, so you need something thicker to prevent them from showing through.
 Despite that, the bra shouldn’t feel too bulky to the point that the body would feel too warm.